No coronavirus deaths reported in Palm Beach County for 3 days; state toll up 5

 National data

-No state in the nation had triple-digit increases in deaths.
-No. 1 New York reported 79 after 119 Sunday – the only state in triple digits that day -- for a total of 29,310.
+Only one nation had a triple-digit increase.
+No. 1 New York reported 141 after 79 Monday for a total of 29,451.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.
-Other states were No. 2 New Jersey with 16, No. 3 Massachusetts with 44, No. 4 Michigan with 12, No. 5 Pennsylvania with 13, No. 6 Illinois with 28, No. 7 California with 19, No. 8 Connecticut with 49, No. 9 Louisiana none but 640 cases.
+Other states were No. 2 New Jersey with 42, No. 3 Massachusetts with 57, No. 4 Michigan with 26, No. 5 Pennsylvania with 16, No. 6 Illinois with 39, No. 7 California with 43, No. 8 Connecticut with 27, No. 9 Louisiana with 11.

 One week ago Tuesday in the United States, there were 93,533 deaths, two weeks ago there were 83,718, three weeks ago 72,271, four weeks ago 59,265, five weeks ago 45,536, six weeks ago 30,081, seven weeks ago 15,526, eight weeks ago 5,151, nine weeks ago 957, 10 weeks ago 121, 11 weeks ago 30, 12 weeks ago 9, 13 weeks ago none.